-Mr. Woodfield focuses his practice on whistleblower complaints, False Claims Act (qui tam) claims, and discrimination and retaliation cases, including a $1,134, 886.86 Wage Payment Act judgment, a $650.000 retaliation jury verdict, a $101,000 Title VII/Equal Pay Act jury verdict and numerous settlements exceeding $1,000,000.
+Mr. Woodfield focuses his practice on whistleblower complaints; Fair Labor Standards Act wage non-payment and misclassification claims (exempt/non-exempt and independent contractor); False Claims Act (qui tam) claims; and discrimination and retaliation cases.
+His results include a $1,134, 886.86 Wage Payment Act judgment, a $650.000 retaliation jury verdict, a $101,000 Title VII/Equal Pay Act jury verdict and numerous settlements exceeding $1,000,000.
 His cases have helped broaden federal and state protections for employees and whistleblowers, including federal employee whistleblowers - Drake v.
 USAID, Miller v.
 TSA; SOX whistleblowers - Kalkunte v.
 DVI; those who have suffered workplace discrimination - Kennedy v.
 Virginia Tech; those who have been wrongfully discharged - Miller v.
 Washington Workplace, Randolph v.
 ADT; those who have had their wages or benefits unlawfully withheld – Sharer v.
 Tandberg; and those who fight against forced arbitration of their employment claims Shaffer v.
 ACS.
 Mr. Woodfield was Sheila Kalkunte’s counsel in her ground-breaking Sarbanes-Oxley (SOX) whistleblower retaliation claim, which remains one of the few and earliest SOX whistleblowers to have prevailed at the trial level, and he was counsel for Richard Kramer in Kramer v.
 Trans-Lux Corp., the first Dodd-Frank Act whistleblower retaliation claim to survive a motion to dismiss in federal court.
 Mr. Woodfield was also Donna Jackson’s lawyer in Edgewood Mgmt.
 Corp. v.
 Jackson, 212 Md.
 App.
 177, 66 A.3d 1152 (2013), which substantially broadened retaliation protections in Maryland and is one of the most important employment cases in issued by the Maryland Court of Special Appeals in the last decade.

 Mr. Woodfield’s successes have been recognized by various publications, including BNA’s Daily Labor Report, The National Law Journal,Human Resource Executive Online, and Employment Law360.
 Recently, Mr. Woodfield was quoted in Law360 regarding his precedent setting victory in Randolph v.
 ADT, where the District Court of Maryland granted summary judgment for the employees, expanding protections for employees who report their employer for not paying them properly.
 He was also quoted in The National Law Journal about the seminal Sarbanes-Oxley whistleblower case of Kalkunte v.
 DVI Financial Services, Inc., where the Department of Labor’s Administrative Review Board affirmed, for what appears to be the first time, a decision to award damages to a SOX plaintiff.
 Mr. Woodfield also earned accolades for redefining the scope of protections available to federal whistleblowers in the Federal Circuit’s decision in Drake v.
 Agency for International Development, 543 F.3d 1377 (Fed.
 Cir.
 2008).